Why Your Zero-Turn Mower Drive Belt Keeps Coming Off + Troubleshooting

 An idler tensioner bracket houses the spring.
 The spring attaches to the idler via a hole in the bracket.
 If the hole is larger than normal, it will cause vibration, ultimately forcing the spring to fall off.

 A damaged idler or spring can cause the drive belt to jump out of position.
-Depending on the extent of the damage, you can either replace the idler entirely or change the spring.
-Our technical team advises you to replace both for optimal efficiency.
+Depending on how severe the damage is, you might consider replacing the idler or switching out the spring.
+From my experience, for the best performance, I’d recommend replacing both.

 6. Debris Stuck in the Grooves